Digital-Grinnell/dlad-blog/content/posts/046-DG-FEDORA-A-Portable-Object-Repository.md

 Navigate to your _ISLE_ project directory and execute the following operations:

   - Shut down _ISLE_ if it is running.
 Example: `cd ~/pathto/ISLE; docker-compose down`.
 These commands will do no harm if _ISLE_ is not currently running.
-  - Copy necessary files from _DG-FEDORA_ to your project.
+  - Copy two files from _DG-FEDORA_ to your local project.
 Example: `cd /Volumes/DG-FEDORA; cp -f .env docker-compose.DG-FEDORA.yml ~/pathto/ISLE/.`
   - Edit the new _ISLE_ project _.env_ file according to directions within the file.
 Example: `nano ~/pathto/ISLE/.env`.
 The objective is to select the appropriate "demo" or "local" environment as needed.
   - Navigate to your project directory and restart the stack.
 Example: `cd ~/pathto/ISLE; docker-compose up -d`.
   - Wait until the stack has started, open your browser and visit your site at https://isle.localdomain (demo) or https://yourprojectnamehere.localdomain (local).

-### Re-Index _FEDORA_

-  - Re-index your _FEDORA_ _resourceIndex_ like so: `docker exec -it isle-apache-ld bash; cd utility_scripts; ./rebuildFedora.sh`.
-See _./docs/install/install-production-migrate.md#reindex-fedora-ri--fedora-sql-database-23_ for additional details.
+### Rebuild _FEDORA_'s _resourceIndex_

+Rebuild your _FEDORA_ _resourceIndex_ using the steps documented in [Step 17: On Remote Production - Re-Index Fedora & Solr](https://github.com/Born-Digital-US/ISLE/blob/ISLE-v.1.3.0-dev/docs/install/install-production-migrate.md#step-17-on-remote-production---re-index-fedora--solr).

+  - Open a terminal in the _isle-fedora-ld_ container, `docker exec -it isle-fedora-ld bash`, and then run `cd utility-scripts/; ./rebuildFedora.sh`.

-### Re-Index _Solr_
+### Rebuild the _Solr_ Index

-  - Re-index your _Solr_ instance from the same terminal session launched in the step above (or repeat `docker exec -it isle-apache-ld bash; cd utility_scripts;`) like so: `./updateSolrIndex.sh`.
-See _./docs/install/install-production-migrate.md#reindex-fedora-ri--fedora-sql-database-23_ for additional details.
+Once the previous rebuild process is complete, you should rebuild your _Solr_ search index using the remaining steps documented in [Step 17: On Remote Production - Re-Index Fedora & Solr](https://github.com/Born-Digital-US/ISLE/blob/ISLE-v.1.3.0-dev/docs/install/install-production-migrate.md#step-17-on-remote-production---re-index-fedora--solr).

+  - Open a terminal in the _isle-fedora-ld_ container, `docker exec -it isle-fedora-ld bash` (or using the terminal opened in the previous step), and then run `cd utility-scripts/; ./updateSolrIndex.sh`.

+This rebuilding process may take a few minutes.
+Proceed to the check your work after some minutes have passed.

-### Confirm Your Work
+### Check Your Work

   - Visit the repository home page at https://isle.localdomain/islandora/object/islandora:root (demo) or https://yourprojectnamehere.localdomain/islandora/object/islandora:root (local).
 You should see new collections on the first page of your display.
+  - Follow the install documentation for enabling the _Islandora Simple Search_ block and test _Solr_ by searching for a term like "Ley".

 # Feedback is Welcome